Become a Leader

 - Onward and upward...forming the troop.

 - A minimum of five girls and two adults are required to form a troop/group, however, the sky is the limit!
 Offering an “open” troop/group provides all girls with the opportunity to benefit from the uniqueness of Girl Scouting.
-Volunteers from your service unit (geographic area where your troop is located) and/or your membership manager will assist you with recruiting girls and adults, adhering to the proper girl-to-adult ratio standards, and officially registering your troop/group.
+Volunteers from your community (geographic area where your troop is located) and/or your membership manager will assist you with recruiting girls and adults, adhering to the proper girl-to-adult ratio standards, and officially registering your troop/group.
 Girl Scout membership registration is required of all girls and adults participating in the program.
-The annual membership dues are $12.
+The annual membership dues are $15.
 Financial assistance is available upon request.

 - Getting started and getting help.

 - Securing an appropriate troop/group meeting site is the next item on your agenda.
 Schools, faith-based organizations, community centers, park buildings, private homes, and meeting rooms of hospitals, government buildings, private businesses, local banks, and public libraries are some of the many meeting sites used by a troop/group.
 Consider the girls’ needs, the availability of the meeting site, and the leadership team’s personal time schedules when arranging for a meeting day and time.
-Consult with your service unit volunteers and/or your membership manager if assistance is needed.
+Consult with your community volunteers and/or your membership manager if assistance is needed.

 - Prior to meeting with the girls, the leadership team hosts a Parent’s Meeting.
 Introduce yourself and announce your ideas for the troop/group program.
 Also ask parents to assist the troop/group by forming a Troop/Group committee.
 Committed parents and guardians are a welcome addition and can take care of the many details that enable a troop/group to operate smoothly.
 Parents can use the Family Guide (English) or Family Guide (Spanish) as a reference to questions about their daughter’s Girl Scout experience.